Israel set for snap election as budget deadline nears | Politics

 Israel set for snap election as budget deadline nears

-The current fiscal deadlock has plunged Israel into more economic uncertainty at the end of a year when a coronavirus-induced slump is expected to shrink gross domestic product by 4.5% with the jobless rate standing at 12.1%.
-Israel, also preparing for a new U.S. administration led by President-elect Joe Biden, kicked off its vaccination campaign this week.
+But a March vote appears far riskier for Israel's longest-serving leader.
+"It's a whole new ball-game," said Reuven Hazan, professor at the Hebrew University's political science department.
+"Netanyahu is far more vulnerable now," said Hazan.
+"The chances of him not being prime minister are higher than they were."

-Analysts had seen Netanyahu pushing for an election in May or June next year, after the coronavirus crisis was expected to ease and the economy to begin to recover.
-A March vote would be riskier for Israel's longest serving leader, who has been facing a wave of street protests against his alleged corruption, which he denies, and his handling of the COVID-19 pandemic.
+Netanyahu has denied pushing for an early election and has blamed the political turmoil on Gantz's Blue and White.
+The deadlock has plunged Israel into more economic uncertainty at the end of a year when a pandemic-induced slump is expected to shrink gross domestic product by 4.5% with the jobless rate standing at 12.1%.
+In an upcoming election, Netanyahu would likely play up the country's vaccination drive which began this week, as well as his diplomatic credentials following a string of diplomatic deals with Gulf states, Sudan and Morocco, that were brokered by the United States, Hazan said.

-Though polls show Netanyahu's party emerging as the largest faction in parliament, surveys also predict a strong showing for a bloc of factions from across the political spectrum seeking to unseat him.
+Netanyahu enjoyed a close relationship with President Donald Trump, who made a number of pro-Israel moves during the previous elections.
+But with U.S. President-elect Joe Biden set to take office in January, Netanyahu will lose a major campaign asset, Hazan said.

 - READ MORE ON: